Teaching & Learning Services

 Other kinds of teaching activities

-Besides the teaching sessions within specific subject's courses we offer for example workshops or lectures on different "library themes", such as referencing, plagiarism or LUP Student Papers.
+Besides the teaching sessions within specific subject's courses we offer for example open workshops or lectures on different "library themes", such as referencing, plagiarism or LUP Student Papers.
 Teaching activities for PHD students and introductions to new resources for teachers and researchers are conducted by the subject librarians.